Briggs & Stratton adjusted profit misses Street estimates

-Briggs & Stratton Corp (BGG.N), the world's largest producer of gasoline engines for outdoor power equipment, posted an adjusted quarterly profit below Wall Street expectations as severe drought conditions in North America reduced its sales.
+Aug 9 Briggs & Stratton Corp, the world's largest producer of gasoline engines for outdoor power equipment, posted an adjusted quarterly profit below Wall Street expectations as severe drought conditions in North America reduced its sales.

 The company also forecast lower-than-expected full-year earnings due to the potential impact of the recent storm activity and the dry conditions in the United States.